Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, sleep-deprived coworker who also holds your next promotion hostage.
-Clarity saves sanity (and your job!)."**
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
+Be precise, be thorough, and for the love of all that is holy, *be clear*.
+Future you (and everyone else) will thank you—or at least, won't curse your name."**

 ---

-### 📅 Last Updated: 2024-12-18 20:10
+### 📅 Last Updated: 2024-12-19 00:46

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!